Joel Stobbe – Artistic Director & Youth Orchestra

 After her University graduation Andrea joined the Registered Music Teachers association and operated a full time music studio before taking a break to pursue a performance career from 1999-2007.
 During this hiatus from teaching Andrea performed over 2,000 live shows across North America, recorded seven CDs of which 60,000 copies sold for a group signed to the Nettwerk Recording label.

 Andrea left her touring position with the birth of her son and returned to Surrey accepting a position teaching at the Langley Community Music School in 2008 where she presently coaches group classes and teaches private violin lessons.

-Bernard Blary – Wind Ensemble
+Bernard Blary – Wind Sectional

 Bernard Blary has been involved in music since the age of four when he studied the piano with his mother.
 At the age of eleven he began his study of the flute with Marian Zekulin and Maureen Bennie, and until finally studying under Philippa Fitzgerald-Finch (formerly Fullerton) at the University of Calgary.

 Mr. Blary has been a member and featured soloist with a variety of orchestras and chamber groups and has performed concerts in the United States, Canada, Europe and South America.

 He has ben principle flutist with the Burnaby Symphony Orchestra while under the direction of Leonard Camplin, principal flutist with the Chilliwack Symphony Orchestra under Clyde Mitchell and Paula DeWitt and regularly plays with local orchestras, including the Vancouver Island Symphony Orchestra, the Canada West Chamber Orchestra, and the Richmond Orchestra.
 He has premiered many works by Canadian, American and European composers and his contributions can be found on numerous recordings.